Last Updated on 24 September 2024 by Cycloscope

 Sleeping Bag

 The quality of the sleeping bag you’ll need strongly depends on which temperatures are you going to face.
-There are very cheap, compact, and lightweight sleeping bags that are good for temperate climates like this and this.
+There are very cheap, compact, and lightweight sleeping bags that are good for temperate climates.

-If you plan to camp with lower outside temperatures than is very important for your survival to invest a little more in this item.
+If you plan to camp with lower outside temperatures then is very important for your survival to invest a little more in this item.

 The lower the temperature, the more expensive the sleeping bag.
-Take a look at this one, suited for Siberia or this, also for low temperatures.
-Have a look at this list of winter sleeping bags.
+Take a look at this one, suited for Siberia.

 If you are on a budget but do not want to give up quality here are the top 10 sleeping lightweight bags under 100$